gluneau/vue-hivesigner/README.md

 # VueSteemConnect

-For now this plugin is very simple and really just a wrapper to install SteemConnect and make it accessible in one step.
+This plugin provides a very simple way to integrate Steemconnect in your Vue.js project.
+It also provides a Vuex module to handle the user object and login/logout.

 ```
 npm i --save vue-steemconnect